 Do you need renters insurance?

-There's no legal requirement to buy renters insurance, but we recommend that you — or your live-in family member, if you have one — keep an active renters insurance policy whenever you rent.
-Roommates aren't covered by each other's renters insurance unless they're also related, so each tenant will need their own policy.
+There's no legal requirement to buy renters insurance, but some landlords will require you to purchase a policy.
+We recommend that you — or your live-in family member if you have one — keep an active renters insurance policy whenever you rent.
+Roommates aren't typically covered by each other's renters insurance unless they're also related, so each tenant will need their own policy.

 You can also usually change the value of liability protection that comes with your policy, though typically coverage starts at $100,000.
 Liability insurance protects you if someone else files a lawsuit against you for property damage or injuries they suffer.

 How to buy renters insurance online